Events After The Game And Bo's Dilemma

 "You're looking for Bo?
 Bo McMillin?"

 They'd then point to one of the large windows facing the Pacific.
 "If that fog would let up out there, you may be able to see him.
-He's on his way to Los Angeles."
+He's trying to get to find a way to get to Los Angeles."

-When that answer was met with an incredulous look, and the comment that, "No ship would be out in that fog," they were told, "You should never underestimate the United States Navy."
+When that answer was met with an incredulous look, the comment was that, "No ship or plane would be out in that fog."

 The fact that no trains could get out of San Diego, and there was no assurance when they would start rolling again, was a serious matter to Bo.
 There were wedding parties in Fort Worth that he was supposed to attend.
 The plan, before the tracks were washed out, was for the team to arrive in his home town for a short layover on Thursday the 29th, during which time Bo would hop off and join his fiancee, Marie, while everyone else would continue on to Dallas.
 There was a big party scheduled for that night, and affairs the next 3 nights leading up to the wedding.
 How could he start off a marriage to his long-time love without even attending his own parties?